MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 + App Center Push was designed for smaller applications, sending notifications to smaller target audiences of 1,000 devices or less.
 Azure Notification Hubs does not have such a limitation and is built to support huge application audiences, as well as sending notifications to millions of devices every day.
 + Azure Notification Hubs supports sending notifications to devices running different operating systems with a single API call while App Center Push required a separate API call for each target platform.
 + With the Standard pricing plan, Azure Notification Hubs provides more detailed information about the status of a notification (including delivery success or failure with additional information available for failure).
-+ Azure Notification Hubs is available in multiple regions, enabling customers to easily comply with data confidentiality regulations.
++ Azure Notification Hubs is available in multiple regions, and enables customers to easily scale as well as design high availability into their application .

 ## Migration Steps
 In order to fully migrate your application(s) from using App Center Push to Azure Notification Hubs, you will need to complete the following steps: